h-livv/optimization/README.md

 * movement between vertices
 * the linear-algebraic structure of simplex

-## Approach
+## Notes

-Each method is developed from its mathematical formulation and translated directly into code without using optimization libraries.
+The simplex method is the first implementation in what I expect to be a growing collection.
+Each method starts from its mathematical formulation and is worked through in code.

-The repository is intended to grow alongside coursework as new optimization methods are studied.